 Jesus, how do you see the course?
 Is it a good one for the Spanish team?

 Yes, I think so.
-I have just talked with the Spanish coach and he told me that Freire is very, very motivated and really wants this win.
+I have just talked with the Spanish coach and he told me that Freire is very, very motivated and really wants to win this.

 Sounds good.
-And who is your favorite for tomorrow?
+Who is your favorite for tomorrow?
 A lot of good riders…

-Yes indeed.
-There are many riders to chose between and I don’t see one super favorite.
+Yes, indeed.
+There are many riders to choose between and I don’t see one super favorite.
 The thing is that the course is not flat, but not very hard either.
 Freire could win it on a good day, but also Hushovd, Cavendish and of course Gilbert who is looking very strong.
-The question is who is going to control the race.
+The question is; who is going to control the race?
 It’s going to be a very nervous race with so many riders in the peloton, especially in the corners and you have to be careful not to crash.

 Yesterday [Friday] both of the road races ended in a bunch sprint.
 If we say that won’t happen tomorrow, who is your favorite then?

 Well Gilbert, no doubt about that.
-He has had an incredible year so far and with a finish going uphill like that, he is the best man in the world.
+He has had an incredible year so far and with an uphill finish like this, he is the best man in the world.

 And what about Rojas?

 Rojas could be a rider for the podium, but he has nothing on Gilbert.
-Maybe the only riders who can beat Gilbert is Freire on a good day, Hushovd on a good day and maybe Cavendish.
-It’s hard to say anything about Cavendish because he has never been in the final in the World Champions, but if he is there in the end of course he is good bet.
-Still I will say it’s a better course for riders like Hushovd and Gilbert.
+The only riders who can beat Gilbert areFreire, Hushovd and maybe Cavendish.
+It’s hard to say anything about Cavendish because he has never been in the final in the World Champions, but if he is there at the end, of course he is good bet.
+Still, I will say it’s a better course for riders like Hushovd and Gilbert.

 About Giro-Tour double, Team Saxo Bank & the future: